 As we’ve mentioned before, keeping track of your analytics for your podcast is important for a whole range of reasons, from identifying your audience to seeing which content your listeners most enjoy.
 Platforms like Apple and Spotify, in addition to being your primary method of distribution, also provide analytic tools specific to their platforms.
 It’s important to take the time to set these up because each platform will provide you with unique data that can help you paint a fuller picture of who your listeners are and what they like.

-Finally, feel free to visit our platform if you need support with any or all of these steps.
-Quill is the world’s first freelance marketplace catering specifically to the needs of podcasters.
-Whether you're just looking for some nice artwork to supplement your show, or to outsource full-scale production, we have a wide range of professionals on our platform ready to jump in.
+Whether you're just looking for some nice artwork to supplement your show, or to outsource full-scale production, there is an endless list of freelancers and agencies out there to assist you in your podcasting journey. have a wide range of professionals on our platform ready to jump in.

 Free for 2 hours of content per month